What is the Dentin in Teeth?

 Protecting Your Teeth

-The best method of protecting your dentin is with preventive dentistry.
+The best method of protecting dentin in teeth is with preventive dentistry.
 Proper dental habits help keep your tooth enamel strong.
 Brush twice a day and floss once.
 Try rinsing your mouth with antibacterial mouthwash.
 These steps aid in cleansing the mouth of food particles and harmful bacteria.
-Attend regular checkups and cleanings with Dr. Fondriest.
-Checkups enable Dr. Fondriest to watch for the earliest stages of tooth decay and prescribe immediate treatment.
+Get regular checkups.
+Checkups enable your dentist to watch for the earliest stages of tooth decay and prescribe immediate treatment.

-To protect your dentin and preserve your smile, attend regular checkups and cleanings from Dr. Fondriest.
-Call your Lake Forest general dentist at 847-234-0517.
-Our office offers the latest in general, restorative, and cosmetic dentistry and welcomes patients from Lake Forest and North Shore suburbs of Chicago.
+To protect the dentin in your teeth and preserve your smile, attend regular checkups and cleanings from Dr. Fondriest.
+Call us at 847-234-0517.
+Our office offers the latest in general, restorative, and cosmetic dentistry and welcomes patients from the North Shore suburbs of Chicago.